The Founders’ Rule: How large our House should be

 Article I, Section 2, Clause 3 of the U.S. Constitution requires that the “Number of Representatives shall not exceed one for every thirty Thousand” of the total U.S. apportionment population.
 The chart below shows how this would be expressed mathematically for all population sizes up to 35 million.

 Noted in the chart above is this example: At a total population of 18 million, the maximum number of Representatives would be 600.
-That example is not a random one: In 1787, James Wilson, a delegate to the Pennsylvania constitutional convention, predicted that there would be more than 600 federal Representatives by 1887: “…the House of Representatives will, within a single century, consist of more than six hundred members.”
+That example is not a random one: In 1787, James Wilson, a Pennsylvania delegate to the constitutional convention, predicted that there would be more than 600 federal Representatives by 1887: “…the House of Representatives will, within a single century, consist of more than six hundred members.”
 James Wilson was no ordinary delegate (assuming any of the delegates were ordinary).
-Wilson was a lawyer and a signer of the Declaration of Independence.
-He was twice elected to the Continental Congress and was a major contributor to the drafting of the Constitution.
-He was also one of the six justices appointed by George Washington to the first Supreme Court.
+A lawyer and a signer of the Declaration of Independence, Wilson was twice elected to the Continental Congress, and was a major contributor to the drafting of the Constitution.
+He was also one of six justices appointed by George Washington to the first Supreme Court.
+Though Wilson correctly predicted that the nation’s population would be large enough by 1887 to justify over 600 Representatives, he evidently failed to anticipate that Congress would refuse to authorize that.

-And though the Constitution specifies the maximum number of Representatives at one for every 30,000, the Federalist Papers repeatedly posits that ratio not as a maximum, but as the desired size.
-The assumption was that Congress would dutifully apportion representation in a truly proportioned manner, thereby ensuring that the House would grow along with the population (explained below).
+Most of the founders apparently believed that the number of Representatives would be maintained at one for every thirty-thousand (hence our name).
+In fact, the Federalist Papers repeatedly posits that ratio as the intended size of the House (rather than its maximum size).
+The assumption was that Congress would dutifully apportion representation in a truly proportional way, thereby ensuring that the House would always grow along with the population.
 So where are we today?

-Relative to the 2020 population census, the maximum size of the House of Representatives allowed by the Constitution is 11,036, and yet we have had only 435 Representatives for over a century, clearly far too few for a multi-state federation with over 330 million residents.
+Relative to the 2020 population census, the maximum size of the House of Representatives allowed by the Constitution is 11,036, and yet we have had only 435 Representatives for over a century.
+This is far fewer than James Wilson thought we would have by 1887, and clearly far too few for a multi-state federation with over 330 million residents.
 As a point of comparison, consider that the 19 top ranked democracies, with a combined population of 377 million, together have over 4,400 representatives in their national assemblies.

 The minimum size: Apportioned among the several states